DavidRamosSal/kitty-sessionizer/README.md

 # kitty-sessionizer
-Custom kitten that helps you manage workspaces by offering a simple TUI project selector and session persistence (only tabs and very simple pane layouts for now).
+Custom kitten that helps you manage workspaces by offering a simple TUI project selector and local session resurrection (only tabs and very simple pane layouts for now).

 ## Demo
 ![](demo.gif)